 2. GOAL: reduce eligibility-related denials

 Strategy: Find hidden coverage + empower patients with stronger eligibility tech

 If you’re like most health centers, your patient engagement staff probably spends a serious amount of time verifying eligibility and benefit details.
-Despite all this effort, about 30% of denials are the result of pre-service errors.
+Despite all this effort, more than half of denials are attributed to front-end processes.
 How can you combat these challenges?